masters-of-cats/cf-networking-release/docs/3rd-party-v2.md

 #### To deploy your BOSH release with Cloud Foundry

 Update the [deployment manifest properties](http://bosh.io/docs/deployment-manifest.html#properties)
-    - The garden cni job properties must be configured to point to your plugin's paths.
+    - The [garden-cni](http://bosh.io/jobs/garden-cni?source=github.com/cloudfoundry/cf-networking-release) job properties must be configured to point to your plugin's paths.

   ```yaml
   properties: